MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-4.md

 ### General

+Windows now supports CBCS for both hardware and software DRM.
+Additionally, the PlayReady license server extends CBCS support for SL2000.

 The server can now process SecureStop2 messages.
 For more information, see [PlayReady Secure Stop](../../Features/secure-stop-pk.md).

 A server application can now determine what features the client has implemented if the client is also version 4.4 or higher.
 For more information, see [How to Determine What Features a Client Supports](../../Advanced/how-to-determine-client-features.md).